Prescribing Programme Application FAQs

 Our cohort sizes are limited by the PSRBs who regulate the Prescribing programme.

-We consider applications anonymously by merit in the order in which we receive them.
+We consider applications anonymously by merit in the order in which we receive applications that are completed in full.
 Therefore, if your application is late, we may already be full.
 We recommend getting your application in to us as early as possible to give yourself the best opportunity to get a place on your chosen cohort.

 If you submit your application to us late, we will process it, however we may process this for the next available cohort.
 We would let you know if this is how we have had to proceed.